Envelope Pillow Cover

 Here it is all finished:

-Since you can make pillows for way less than you can buy them, and since you know how to make them – and even how to use up fabric scraps to make fancy schmancy pillows with two fabrics, imagine where in your home you can tuck these little gems.
+Since you can make pillows for way less than you can buy them, and since you know how to make them – and even how to use up fabric scraps to make fancy schmancy pillows with two fabrics, now it's your turn to make your own envelope pillow covers.
 And don't forget that they also make stunning gifts!
 I hope you do give these a try, I just can't even put into words how fun they are and how fast they are to make.

 Want to easily find this project?
 Pin it to your favorite DIY home decor Pinterest boards!

 Thank you so much for stopping by today for this easy envelope pillow covers tutorial.
+This is such a fun and easy project, even if you only like to do a little bit of sewing.
+These don't take a lot of time and can give new life to any seating area.
 If you want to learn more about that amazing settee that the adorable pillow is sitting on, click here.

-At Makeable Crafts, we are all about sharing ideas to spruce up your home and make meaningful decor pieces, so keep on coming by for more project ideas.
+At Makeable Crafts, we are all about sharing ideas to spruce up your home to make meaningful decor pieces, so keep on coming by for more project ideas.
 XOXO, Meg